September 22, 2021

 - Verdugo Aquatic Facility (by reservation only)

-- Fitness Centers can operate indoors at 25% capacity and indoor pools can now re-open.
-Masks are always required unless swimming.
+- Fitness Centers and indoor pools can now open.

 Our hotels and businesses have worked hard to prepare for your return and have implemented operational and physical changes with your health and safety in mind.
 Things might look and feel a little different than before the pandemic, but the hospitality you expect from Burbank is still going strong.